Diesen Artikel auf Deutsch lesen →

 }

-There is no signature check, no shared secret, no origin verification.
-Anyone, including the curl command we’re about to write, can flip any order to paid or upgrade any user to your pro plan.
+No signature check, no shared secret, no origin verification.
+Anyone with the URL can flip an order to paid or upgrade a user to your pro plan.
+The curl command below does exactly that.

 Exploiting it takes one curl command